WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 <aside class="notes">

 **Talking Points**:

-- Here's a scenario for you: You notice that your favorite television series is on sale this month.
-You've been holding off, but today is the day!
-You're going to pick it up and treat yourself.
-After filling your shopping cart up, you peruse the internet for a discount coupon.
-Finally, you found one!
-You furiously enter `TREATYOSELF2020` into your cart's coupon code input box, and instantaneously your cart reflects the discounted prices.
-Success!

 - The imperative approach to writing code gives us full control of *how* we add the updated price into the new array.
 In this case:
 1. _When_ we create the object, we set the initial attributes.